-- A. Prevent damage to or loss of furniture by leaving it in its assigned locations. - B. Do not wrestle or have water fights in college buildings. - C. Receive permission before entering school offices or using college equipment or facilities, including pianos and organs. - D. Report any damaged equipment or furnishings to the proper authority immediately.
+- A. Prevent damage to or loss of furniture by leaving it in its assigned locations. - B. Do not wrestle or have water fights in college buildings. - C. Receive permission before entering school offices or using college equipment or facilities, including pianos and organs (excluding the piano in the Student Lounge). - D. Report any damaged equipment or furnishings to the proper authority immediately.
 Fines will be assessed for avoidable damages or mistreated property. - E. Take care of their residence hall rooms by; - 1.
-Using sticky tack or command strips for wall decorations, not tape or hot glue (except on block walls). - 2.
-Not taping floor mats or carpets to the floor
+Using sticky tack or command strips for wall decorations, not tape or hot glue (except on block walls).

-- 3. Not posting anything on the doors, inside or outside - 4.
-Not tampering with or removing ceiling tiles or light bulbs or window screens. - 5.
+- 2. Not taping floor mats or carpets to the floor - 3.
+Not posting anything on the doors, inside or outside - 4.
+Not tampering with or removing ceiling tiles or light bulbs - 5.
+Not removing window screens - 6.
 Not disassembling furniture or relocating it to another room without permission